pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 ## Reactive Approach
-1. Single Data Owner
+1. Well defined data ownership
 2. Separate subscribe/unsubscribe observers from emit data/notify observers
 3. Notify observers should be private
-4. Make data as something that observers can subscribe to to observe changes and get notified about the change
+4. Make data as something that observers can subscribe to to observe changes and get notified about it

 ## Observer, Observable and Subject - Nuts and Bolts of Reactive Programming